ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 {% include figure_multi.md path1="/images/figures/overfitting.png" caption1="An example of overfitting.
 The straight line is simple and roughly captures the data points with some error.
 The curvy line has 0 error but is very complex and likely does not generalize well.
 Source: <a href=\"https://en.wikipedia.org/wiki/Overfitting\">Wikipedia</a>." %}

+The way we can think of overfitting is that our algorithm is sort of \"cheating.\" It is trying to convince you it has an artificially high score by orienting itself in such a way as to get minimal error on the known data.
+It would be as though you are trying to learn how fashion works but all you've seen is pictures of people at disco nightclubs in the 70s, so you assume all fashion everywhere consists of nothing but bell bottoms, denim jackets, and platform shoes.
+Perhaps you even have a close family member whom this describes.

 How can we avoid overfitting?
 The simplest solution is to split our dataset into a training set and a test set.
 The training set is used for the optimization procedure we described above, but we evaluate the accuracy of our model by forwarding the test set to the trained model and measuring its accuracy.
 Because the test set is held out from training, this prevents the model from "cheating," i.e. memorizing the samples it will be quizzed on later.
 During training, we can monitor the accuracy of the model on the training set and test set.
 The longer we train, the more likely our training accuracy is to go higher and higher, but at some point, it is likely the test set will stop improving.
 This is a cue to stop training at that point.
 We should generally expect that training accuracy is higher than test accuracy, but if it is much higher, that is a clue that we have overfit.

 ### Cross-validation and hyperparameter section

 The procedure above is a good start to combat overfitting, but it turns out to be not enough.
 There remain a number of crucial decisions to make before optimization begins.
 What model architecture should we use?
 How many layers and hidden units should there be?
 How should we set the learning rate and other hyperparameters?
+We could simply try different settings, and pick the one that has the best performance on the test set.
+But the problem is we risk setting the hyperparameters to be those values which optimize only _that particular_ test set, rather than an arbitrary or unknown one.

-The solution to this is to split the data into three sets rather than two: a training set, a validation set, and a test set.
+The solution to this is to partition the data into three sets instead of two: a training set, a validation set, and a test set.
 Typically you will see splits where the training set accounts for 70 or 80% of the full data, and the test and validation are equally split among the rest.
 Now, you train on the training set, and evaluate on the validation set in order to find the optimal hyperparameters and know when to stop training (typically when validation set accuracy stops improving).
 Sometimes, cross-fold validation is preferred; in this type of setup, the training and validation set is split into some number (e.g. 10) equally-sized partitions, and each partition takes turns being the validation set.
 Other times, one validation set is used persistently.
 After validation, the final evaluation is carried out on the test data, which has been held out the whole time leading up to the end.

 {% include further_reading.md title="link" author="?" link="https://cs231n.github.io/neural-networks-3/" %}